dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

 - data folder:
   - The features extracted from the wav and midi files are saved in our repo under csv format.
   - The original midi and wav files dataset (21 Gigabytes) can be found at this <a href="https://www.kaggle.com/imsparsh/musicnet-dataset/code">link</a>.
   - EDA Plots that were done in google collab were saved here.
-This could not be done in github due to large dataset size of 21gb.
+Not all the plots could not be done in github due to large dataset size of 21gb.

 - script folder:
   - Data Preprocessing (Extraction and Feature Engineering)